-- their audit plan, evaluation of the system of internal controls, and any other matters that the external auditors wish to discuss; - annual financial statements before submission to the Board for approval; - the nature and extent of non-audit services performed by external auditors and the impact on their independence and objectivity; - external audit findings and recommendations, ensuring that these are resolved effectively and in a timely manner.
+- Review with External Auditors - their audit plan, evaluation of the system of internal controls, and any other matters that the external auditors wish to discuss; - the audited annual financial statements prepared in accordance with Singapore Financial Reporting Standards before submission to the Board for approval; - Material related party transactions; - the nature and extent of non-audit services performed by external auditors and the impact on their independence and objectivity; - external audit findings and recommendations, ensuring that these are resolved effectively and in a timely manner.

 The Audit Committee meets annually with the Internal Auditors and External Auditors without the presence of the management.
+The Audit Committee annually assesses the performance, adequacy and independence of the internal and external auditors.
 The Audit Committee is also responsible for approving the appointment and dismissal of the Head of Internal Audit and the budget of the Internal Audit function.
+The Audit Committee reviews and approves the fees and terms of engagement of the external auditor and recommends to the Board the appointment of the external auditor.
+The Audit Committee is also informed of the status and outcome of whistleblowing reports and investigations.